Based in San Francisco, I work at Verily

 (formerly known as Google X or Google Life Sciences) as the community engagement lead for our clinical research platform.
 I also serve as a board member for the Community Living Campaign

 , a local nonprofit.
-Previously, I've been lucky to work with some incredibly talented teams on numerous initiatives—from building a healthcare innovation program at Harvard Medical School to growing the Canadian Positive Psychology Association from its inception.
+Previously, I've collaborated with some incredibly talented teams on numerous initiatives—from building a healthcare innovation program at Harvard Medical School to growing health technology startups.

 After earning my degree in social sciences, I conducted research on positive psychology at the University of Pennsylvania, mental health at Queen's University, and empathy at Harvard University.
 My first foray into social impact, I won a competition at Stanford University to launch a technology campaign aimed at spreading compassion.
 As a result of this and other work, I've been lucky to get invited to the White House during Obama's presidency, be named a World Economic Forum Global Shaper and a Hive Global Leader, and meet Prime Minister Justin Trudeau and the Dalai Lama.

-Born and raised in Vancouver, Canada, I lived in seven cities before falling in love with San Francisco and deciding to stay a while.
-Ask me about the year I spent living in the south of France as a teenager, the month I spent meditating with Buddhist monks in Nepal, or what my first two jobs were (hint: cameras and lemons).
+Born and raised in Vancouver, Canada, I lived in seven cities and three countries before falling in love with San Francisco and deciding to stay a while.
+Ask me about the month I spent meditating with Buddhist monks in Nepal or the time I gave free hugs to hundreds of strangers.